youssef2272002salah/bash_project_iti/README.md

 # DBMS-shell-script

-A simple Bash Shell Script Database Management System (DBMS), created by @Amr Yasser and @Mohamed Hagagy
+A simple Bash Shell Script Database Management System (DBMS), created by @youssef salah and @Mohamed hamdy

 The Project aim to develop DBMS, that will enable users to store and retrieve the data from Hard-disk.